jcvdav/ReserveEffect/README.md

-# Enabling conditions for effective community-based marine reserves in small-scale fisheries
+# Management and effectiveness of community-based marine reserves in small-scale fisheries

 **in prep**